CALL CENTER: 800-339-4661

-See the latest list of Cool Zone locations and hours of operation here.
 Only a select number were open in 2020 due to COVID-19 restrictions.

 Cool Zones, which include public libraries and senior centers, are not only good spots to get a break from extreme heat, but also great places to make new friends.

 Look for the Cool Zone sign with the polar bear!